 - seem to ignore you or not answer when you speak to them

-- mishear things
+- not hear things properly

-- want the television up louder
+- want the volume turned up louder

 Reduced hearing may cause behaviour problems such as a lack of concentration or attention.
 Children may feel irritable if they keep missing out on what others are saying.
 Problems with speech and language development could be a sign of glue ear.